centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 SIFT feature extraction, removal of instances, processing of missing values)?**

 NAT has been filtered using a series of heuristic filters as well as removing repetitious texts.
-Following the filtering, the corpus is deduplicated to remove exact and near-duplicates.
+Following the filtering, the corpus was deduplicated to remove exact and near-duplicates.